DeepeshJami/MarkIt/CONTRIBUTING.md

 * You can try running `npm run lint` for style unification

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.

+## Contact
+For any questions or concerns, please contact [Deepesh Jami](https://github.com/deepeshjami).